mlabs-haskell/private-test-network/README.md

 * Start over at step 4 (in the TMUX shell).

-9) Wait untill at least epoch 1 and run 1-toShelley:
+9) <b>Wait untill at least epoch 1</b> and run 1-toShelley:

-`./1-toShelley`
+`./1-toShelley.sh`

-10) Continue to check the tip and wait for era Shelley and then run 2-toAllegra with the current epoch as a variable (ex `./2-toAllegra 2` ):
+10) Continue to check the tip and wait for era Shelley and then run 2-toAllegra with the current epoch as a variable (ex `./2-toAllegra.sh 2` ):

-`./2-toAllegra (current epoch)`
+`./2-toAllegra.sh (current epoch)`

-* If you get an error durring any of the updates use the next epoch as the variables (ex if `./2-toAllegra 2` gives you an error, try `./2-toAllegra 3`)
+* If you get an error durring any of the updates use the next epoch as the variables (ex if `./2-toAllegra.sh 2` gives you an error, try `./2-toAllegra.sh 3`)

 11) restart the nodes by going back in to the tmux shell: